EricLWang/self/Codex.md

 - This document is always incomplete and out of da -.

 ### Type 2: Existence and Reality
-How reality seems to be.
-2A is about how my mind and senses seem to work, 2B is about my take on spirituality, and 2C is about how I think the external world can be best explained based on the information I have.
+My beliefs on the big picture and the abstract.
+2A is about our senses and biases, 2B about spiritual matters, and 2C about the world around us.

 #### 2A E&R: Senses
-Personal mental and physical abilities, constraints, and biases.
+Personal constraints and biases.

+* Free will is an illusion, but it doesn't really matter anyways.

 #### 2B E&R: Supersenses
-My take on the spiritual and supernatural.
+Spiritual thoughts.

+* Meaning is created, not found.
+* God as in capital "G" from organized religion does not exist, but some other kind of higher power does.
+* Life is ultimately experienced alone.
+* "We're talking monkeys on an organic spaceship flying through the universe" - Joe Rogan

 #### 2C E&R: Explanatory
 Science, politics, and the universe.

+* Overpopulation is mankind's most pressing and challenging problem.

 ### Type 3: Individuals and Systems
-Beliefs about how I interpret my perceptions and synthesize the meaning of reality.
-3A is about what this means for my own approach to life, and 3B is about how I believe society should be structured.
+Beliefs that inform how I strive to live my life and how we should collectively strive as a society.
+3A is me, 3B is we.

+* I should always strive for Quality in work or play.
+* It is impossible for me to ever occupy any moment but the present.
+* A powerful and underrated tool is to give yourself advice as a 3rd party observer, as if speaking to a close friend.
+Then take it.

-#### 3A: I&S - Mantras
+#### 3A: I&S - Me
 Individual themes that guide my life.

-#### 3B: I&S: Society
+#### 3B: I&S: We
 How I believe society should be structured.

-### Type 4: Predictions
-How I think things will be in the future, based on the approximate year I think they’ll come true.

-#### 4. Predictions: By 2025

-#### 4: Predictions: By 2030

-#### 4: Predictions: By 2050

-#### 4: Predictions: By 2100

-#### 4: Predictions: By 2200

 ## Personal Canon